 "Ten years ago, American cheeses were good but inconsistent.
 Now we're really getting to the point where our cheeses have matured.
 There's been a huge improvement for American cheese in general and Marin County in particular."

 Experts say the county's coastal climate and pasture-covered hills combine to create a particular terroir, or geography, that's perfect for producing cheese.
-Just as important, however, are the many small family dairies throughout Marin, whose milk production techniques emphasize quality over quantity.

 "You can make bad cheese from good milk, but you will never make great cheese with bad milk.
 It's just not possible," said Michael Zilber, general manager of Cowgirl Creamery.
 "We are lucky to have some superb sources of milk.
 I think the salt air, great grass and conscientious animal husbandry practices going on out here make for good cheese."